strinking/statbot/README.md

 ## statbot
-A [Discord](https://discordapp.com) bot/selfbot that reads in posts from a given set of servers and stores it in a SQL database.
+A [Discord](https://discordapp.com) bot that reads in posts from a given set of servers and stores it in a SQL database.
 This application has two parts: the listener, which ingests raw data as it arrives, and the crawler, which walks through past history of Discord messages and adds them.